geneseframework/genese/README.md

 genese cpx [pathDir]
 ```

-More information in the [genese-complexity documentation]('https://github.com/geneseframework/genese/tree/develop/src/complexity').
+You will find more information in the [genese-complexity documentation](https://github.com/geneseframework/genese/tree/develop/src/complexity).

 ## 3 Genese modules